|Corporate Governance Guidelines|

 As a general rule, the Board should receive materials that are important to the Board's understanding of the issues to be discussed at meetings, including Board presentation materials, sufficiently in advance of the Board meetings in order to facilitate an informed decision at the meetings.
 Directors are expected to review and become familiar with such materials prior to such meetings.

-The non-management directors shall meet regularly outside the presence of the management directors, but no less frequently than semiannually.
-From time to time, the independent directors may designate a Lead Director, who shall be an independent director, to preside at these executive sessions.
+The non-management directors shall meet regularly outside the presence of the management directors.
 From time to time, the independent directors may designate a Lead Director, who shall be an independent director, to preside at these executive sessions.
 In the event that the independent directors do not make such a designation, the Chairman of the Nominating/Governance Committee shall become the Lead Director on an ex officio basis.

 At least twice each year, the directors who the Board has determined to be "independent" under applicable listing standards and rules and regulations shall meet outside the presence of management and the other directors.
 The Lead Director shall preside at these executive sessions.

 The Board shall have at all times an Audit Committee, an Executive Committee, a Finance Committee, a Compensation Committee, a Nominating/Governance Committee and a Public Responsibility Committee.
-The members of the Compensation Committee shall all be independent as determined by the Board and each member of the Compensation Committee shall satisfy the following requirements: (1) be a “non-employee director” within the meaning of Rule 16b-3 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”), and (2) be an “outside director” under the regulations promulgated under Section 162(m) of the Internal Revenue Code of 1986, as amended.
-The members of the Audit Committee shall meet the independence and expertise requirements for audit committees imposed by the listing standards of the NYSE, Section 10A(m)(3) of the Exchange Act, and any applicable rules or regulations of the SEC.
+The members of the Compensation Committee shall all be independent as determined by the Board in accordance with the independence requirements for compensation committee members imposed by the listing standards of the NYSE and each member of the Compensation Committee shall satisfy the following requirements: (1) be a "non-employee director" within the meaning of Rule 16b-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and (2) be an "outside director" under the regulations promulgated under Section 162(m) of the Internal Revenue Code of 1986, as amended.
+The members of the Audit Committee shall meet the independence and expertise requirements for audit committee members imposed by the listing standards of the NYSE, Section 10A(m)(3) of the Exchange Act, and any applicable rules or regulations of the SEC.
 The members of the Nominating/Governance Committee shall all be independent as determined by the Board.
 In addition, the Board may establish such additional committees as it shall from time to time designate in accordance with the requirements of the Restated Certificate.
 Committee members will be appointed by the Board, unless otherwise specified in the Restated Certificate, with consideration given to the desires of individual directors.

 From time to time, committee assignments may be rotated, but with due regard for the need for continuity and committee expertise.
 In the interest of rotating committee leadership as determined by the Board to be appropriate (taking into account all relevant circumstances including the applicable needs and expertise of each committee), the Board shall consider the rotation of committee chairs every four to six years.
 The Board will strive to select new committee chairs from directors who have prior experience on the relevant committee.